microsoft/r-server-loan-credit-risk/index.md

 title: HOME
 ---

 If we had a crystal ball, we would only loan money to someone we knew would pay us back.
 A lending institution can make use of predictive analytics to reduce number of loans they offer to those borrowers most likely to default, increasing the profitablity of their loan portfolio.
-This solution uses simulated data for a small personal loan financial institution, building a model to help detect whether the borrower will default on a loan.
+This solution uses simulated data for a small personal loan financial institution and uses predictive analytics to help decide whether the borrower will default on a loan.
 <div class="alert alert-success">
 <h2>Select the method you wish to explore:</h2>
  <form style="margin-left:30px">